 Written by Josie Attard

 In Australia and New Zealand, tax planning season is upon us.
-Each year we all go through the motions to assess how we can help our clients reduce their tax bill, after all, which client comes to us and says they’d like to pay more in tax?
+Each year we all go through the motions to assess how we can help clients reduce their tax bill.
 In most firms, we’ll ensure we comply with company standards, share the advice and then give clear instructions about how and when to make payments.
 Sadly, the conversation typically ends here.
-This blog has been written because, in my opinion, this should be just the beginning.
+This blog has been written because this should be just the beginning.
 Here’s my advice for increasing your earning potential during tax season…

-Stop and think for one second about the importance of cashflow to a business.
-It is far more valuable that you solve this “pain” for your client than any tax savings would be.
-Every accountant is talking to their client, or yours, about tax.
-It’s our bread and butter but it isn’t the making of you and your advice, or your client’s business.
+One of the most important aspects of any business is cash flow.
+It’s far more valuable that you solve this pain for your client than any tax savings would be.
+Every accountant is talking to their clients about tax.
+It’s our bread and butter, but it isn’t the making of you and your advice, or your clients’ business.

 If you work with a large, corporate client and cash is flowing, don’t switch off and think this isn’t applicable because the money’s in the bank.
 Cash flow, and how cash is used in the business, is where you come in.
 Clients can overlook the cash required for their pending income taxes and this could place negative cash flow implications.
 Tax planning season gets the client’s attention and starts the conversion.